 To Kick It in Bed-Stuy: The PSU Clubhouse

 Astroturf never looked so good!
 This Bed-Stuy space is a hot spot for soccer for kids and adults alike.
-In addition to open play, The PSU Clubhouse hosts birthday parties, classes, soccer viewing parties, and even date night events.
-Drop in on Fridays for a Rolie Polie Guacamole singalong from 9:30-10 a.m. for $15.
-Or, come in for open play from 10-noon or noon-2p.m. for $15.
+In addition to open play, held September through June, The PSU Clubhouse hosts birthday parties, classes, soccer viewing parties, and even date night events.
+Open play happens for kids three and under from 10 a.m.-1:30p.m.
+Mon., Thurs. and Fri.
 (A "full-day", three hours, is $20.)
 You can even do drop-OFF for kids one year and older, although space is tight—six kids per session.
 Diversions for kids include ride-on toys, a bounce house, balls, a slide, and more.
 There's also a cafe seating area, and free wifi.

 Note!: This is a CARD ONLY establishment—no cash.
 Register in advance online or show up and some one can help you.
 Questions?
 E-mail Coach Kayla at Specialevents@parkslopeunited.com.